 Move the lift truck slowly forward into position and engage the load.
-Lift truck should be square with load.
-The forks should be spaced evenly between pallet stringers and as far apart as the load will permit.
+Lift truck should be square with load, forks spaced evenly between pallet stringers and as far apart as load will permit.

-2. Move the lift truck forward until the load touches the carriage
+Move the lift truck forward until the load touches the carriage